 Reverification on Form I-9:

 - The employee must provide unexpired documentation from List A or List C of the Lists of Acceptable Documents.
 Do not reverify identity documents (List B).
 During this process, you must allow employees to choose which acceptable documentation to present for reverification.
+You may not accept a now-revoked EAD, based on the Status Change Report, even if that EAD appears unexpired.
+You cannot continue employing a person who does not provide proof of current employment authorization.

 - Do not create a new E-Verify case.